 In alignment with the above tips for avoiding plagiarism, let us look at another example of paraphrasing which represents the ideal approach to the same.

-To encapsulate, paraphrasing is certainly a common and legitimate practice.
+To conclude, paraphrasing is certainly a common and legitimate practice.
 However, while paraphrasing, you may also be at the risk of plagiarism which can even land you into big trouble.
 However, this guide has explained everything in detail.
 You now know everything about paraphrasing ranging from what is paraphrasing to the ways in which you can avoid plagiarism while paraphrasing.
 We are certain that this guide would have been of great help to you.